Andross2/UmassLowell/SemFall2016/Network Design/Project Phase 6/ReadMe.txt

 /*--------------------------------------------Program Files-------------------------------------------*/

-   UDPClient.java
+ **This phase demostrates working of selective repeat protocol in JAVA programming using clien-server architecture UDPClient.java

    -   The purpose of this file is to send data (.bmp file) from the client to server which